cedar-ave/telligent-slack-integration/README.md

 Comment events are included in the webhook, but the JSON sent is in a different format than other content events (see examples below) and is handled uniquely in the code.

 ### Azure Logic App trigger
 The Azure Function provides an endpoint that can be used with the webhook.
 After a few days the Function stops posting to Slack, despite experiments with consumption vs. non-consumption plans and other setup options.
+(See [Azure Function output](#azure-function-output) for unused code.)
 For this reason an Azure Logic App in the same resource group is used as the endpoint.
-When an HTTP request is received, it triggers the `content` child Function.
+When a telligent HTTP post is received, it triggers the `content` child Function.

 ### Function details
 - Type: http trigger